 Acceptable Accounting Practices:

-These accounting practices can help you measure, identify, and communicate critical economic information to everyone on your team while also helping you build a solid foundation and track your overall cash flows.
+These accounting practices can help you measure, identify, and communicate critical economic information to everyone on your team while also helping you build a solid foundation and track your cash flow with models.

 5 Tips for Keeping Your Accounting on Track